Soreine/Hexode/README.md

 If a user token exists, then the user has access to an entire new part of the have (whereas the previous section is now unavailable).
 The lobby is also pretty straightforward and appears as a list of game names.
-Two global features are available from within the lobby: create a new game (the + button) and logout.
+Two global features are available from within the lobby: create a new game and logout.
 The lobby also displays the current user username with a tiny sweet welcome message.

 Periodically, the game list is updated (every 3s).
 There is for the moment no way to manually refresh the list, users have to wait.
 After having created a game, a player might be